Sliding suffix trees revisited: Maintaining leaf pointers in worst-case time

-\textbf{Case 5-2.} In this case, the deletion of $u$ causes $w$ to be deleted due to merging, and thus the primary path that included $\tripathe{x}{w}{y}$ changes.
+\item[Case 5-2:] When $w$ has two children and is primary (Figure~\ref{fig:Case5-2}). \begin{description} \item[Procedure:] Make $y$ the primary child of $x$. \item[Correctness:] In this case, the deletion of $u$ causes $w$ to be deleted due to merging, and thus the primary path that included $x\rightarrow w \rightarrow y$ changes.
 However, the destination remains the same, namely the destination of the primary path from $y$.
 Thus, no existing PLPs change.
 Additionally, $x$ remains having exactly one primary child, by letting $y$ remain primary.